adlnet/xAPIWrapper/README.md

 ```

 ###### Post Statement with xAPI Verbs
-ADL also has collected the [ADL xAPI Verbs](https://github.com/adlnet/xAPIVerbs)
+ADL also has collected the [xAPI Verbs](https://github.com/adlnet/xAPIVerbs)
 into a Javascript object to easily include.
 To use...
 _Include verbs.js_
 `<script type="text/javascript" src="./src/verbs.js"></script>`